megazazik/encaps/README.md

 }
 ```

-The `actions` field of model is a map that contains of functions which get payload and return action.
+The `actions` field of model is a map which contains of functions which get payload and return action.
 Action creators can be nested.

 ```typescript
 interface ActionCreators {